autosoft-dev/take-home-test/tests/compare_the_fibonaccis/README.md

 --------

-3. (This is a bonus question, only applicable if you have solved 2.)
-What are the additional observations that you made with the better version you proposed?
+3. (This is a bonus question, only applicable if you have solved 2. and **not** mandatory, however, nice to be answered :)) What are the additional observations that you made with the better version you proposed?
 Also what are your ideas about the time complexity of these two functions?